simonangel-fong/Note_Humber/3rd/Big_Data/hive/hiveql.md

   - If we use a **traditional approach**, we have to go through the entire data.
 This leads to **performance degradation**.
   - In such a case, we can adopt the better approach i.e., partitioning in Hive and divide the data among the different datasets based on particular columns.

+- disadvantage of using too many partitions in Hive tables:

+  - It slows down the namenode

 - 课件:

 - Adding partition: